 - ceiling paint

 So before I get into the details, I do need to give an obligatory warning about textured ceilings….

 **Note: If your home was built between the 1950’s thru the mid 1980’s, you will want to test your ceilings for asbestos before disturbing any of the popcorn material on your ceilings. **

 Once you have confirmed you are asbestos free, you can get started!

 (Step 3.)
-Once the mud has dried and you are satisfied, you get to spray your texture!
+Once the final coat of mud has dried and you are satisfied, you now get to spray your texture!

 What is super cool about this product is that it comes in multiple types of finishes (and yes…there is a popcorn finish).
 To best match our ceilings, we went with the “Knockdown” option.

-What I do suggest before you actually apply to your patch, is going outside first and spraying the product on some cardboard so that you can get used to the flow of the nozzle.
+Helpful Tip: What I do suggest before you actually apply the texture to your repair patch, is going outside first and spraying the product on some cardboard so that you can get used to the flow of the nozzle.
 Ours initially made a big mess because the nozzle was somehow blocked.
 Once we cleared the blockage, the product went on easily.

 As you may notice in the photo above, when the product is wet, it is not entirely white.